guiomarpescador/gps_benchmark_settings/README.md

 $$M_\text{threshold} = \text{Exact} + \frac{p}{100} \times |\text{Trivial} - \text{Exact}|$$

-where $p$ is the allowed degradation percentage (default: 5% for RMSE/ERRP, 10% for NLPD).
-The search finds the smallest M where the sparse model meets both thresholds, with 5-fold cross-validation for robustness.
+where $p$ is the threshold percentage (default: 5% for RMSE/ERRP, 10% for NLPD).
+The search finds the smallest M where the sparse model meets both thresholds.
+It also works with cross-validation folds, averaging metrics across folds to determine the optimal M (max across folds).

 ## Stochastic SVGP — Learning Rate Search